 “We predict that $2.54 billion will be spent on targeted, addressable TV ads in the US this year.”

 What is Server-side Ad Insertion?

 Server-side-ad-insertion (SSAI), also known as ad stitching or dynamic ad insertion is a technique that allows publishers to stitch their video ad with the content at the CMS level instead of on the browser level.
-The technology has emerged as a key solution that assist companies in streamlining and monetizing their ad content simultaneously with alleviating ad blocks, irrespective of platforms whether mobile, desktop, tablets, OTT etc.
+The technology has emerged as a key solution that assists companies in streamlining and monetizing their ad content simultaneously with alleviating ad blocks, irrespective of platforms whether mobile, desktop, tablets, OTT, etc.

 SSAI has appeared as an effective way for publishers to get content and ads delivered together across all screen in a non-intrusive way.
 If you would like to utilize server-side insertion, it is important for you to familiarize yourself with SSAI.
-Otherwise, you’ll end up conflating SSAI with client-side-ad-insertion method.
-As the name implies, client-side ad insertion technique fetches an ad (typically, in milliseconds) once the users hits the play button.
+Otherwise, you’ll end up conflating SSAI with the client-side-ad-insertion method.
+As the name implies, the client-side ad insertion technique fetches an ad (typically, in milliseconds) once the users hit the play button.

 Server-side-ad-insertion stitches ads into the content in a single pod, as a single deliverable before it is delivered on the device or browser.
 The ad handling logic is defined at the server level itself hence, the ads carefully bypass the ad blockers.

 SSAI ad serving experience is quite similar to that of a TV ad where an ad request is made during the scheduled break.
 Once this request is made, the ad servers stitch the ads into the video stream prior to sending the video.
 This means that the ad blockers can’t interpret this single delivery stream and deciphers it as content.
 SSAI supports personalization and geo-targeting for video content.
 However, it does not support re-targeting

 - Before an ad is displayed, the streaming server requests the ad server as to which video ad should be displayed.